 Report on the Rider-planned Freeski Competition 2022 "Hiesta Cup"

-Freeskiing, in particular, is much more enjoyable when combined with others than when skiing alone.
+Freeskiing, in particular, is much more enjoyable when done in a group session than when done alone.

 The competition items were originally planned to be two sections, a 2-way kicker and a Rail/Box, but due to bad weather the day before, this was changed to two sections, a 5m kicker and an 8m kicker